On the Parameterized Complexity of Learning First-Order Logic: Abstract

 \section{Abstract}

-We analyse the complexity of learning first-order definable concepts in a model-theoretic framework for supervised learning introduced by (Grohe and Turán, TOCS 2004).
+We analyse the complexity of learning first-order queries in a model-theoretic framework for supervised learning introduced by (Grohe and Turán, TOCS 2004).
 Previous research on the complexity of learning in this framework focussed on the question of when learning is possible in time sublinear in the background structure.

 Here we study the parameterized complexity of the learning problem.
-We obtain a hardness result showing that exactly learning first-order definable concepts is at least as hard as the corresponding model-checking problem, which implies that on general structures it is hard for the parameterized complexity class \AWstar{}.
-Our main contribution is a fixed-parameter tractable agnostic PAC learning algorithm for first-order definable concepts over effectively nowhere dense background structures.
+We have two main results.
+The first is a hardness result, showing that learning first-order queries is at least as hard as the corresponding model-checking problem, which implies that on general structures it is hard for the parameterized complexity class \AWstar{}.
+Our second main contribution is a fixed-parameter tractable agnostic PAC learning algorithm for first-order queries over sparse relational data (more precisely, over nowhere dense background structures).